Find What You are Passionate About

 Men's Ultimate Frisbee

-JBU Ironfist is a competitive collegiate ultimate frisbee team that seeks to provide JBU students the opportunity to play competitive Ultimate Frisbee against other college level clubs and organizations, to provide an example of Christian athletes to a largely non-Christian community and to represent JBU to other colleges.
+JBU Ironfist is a competitive collegiate ultimate frisbee team that seeks to provide JBU students the opportunity to play competitive Ultimate Frisbee against other college level clubs and organizations, to provide an example of Christian athletes and to represent JBU to other colleges.

 The Women's Ultimate Frisbee Team provides the opportunity to play competitive Ultimate Frisbee against other college level clubs and organizations.
-We strive to provide an example of Christian athletes to a largely non-Christian community, to build a strong and supportive team community and to represent John Brown University to other colleges.
+We strive to provide an example of Christian athletes, to build a strong and supportive team community and to represent John Brown University to other colleges.

 Outdoor Adventure Club